Pagan.org

 Ancestors and Heritage

-Some pagans honor the divine as both feminine and masculine, finding harmony in their balance.
-Others see the divine differently.
+Some pagans honour the divine as both feminine and masculine, finding harmony in their balance.

 Community and Celebration